Follow us on Instagram

 In the 55th minute, Princeton, who is nationally ranked 16th for corner kicks, had their sixth, out of 10, corner kicks during the match.
 Junior midfielder Gabriel Duchovny, who had just been substituted back on, headed it just wide of the far post.

 And just a few minutes later, junior midfielder Jack Hunt, who had also been substituted back on at halftime, lobbed the ball forward from the center circle towards Duchovny.
-After controlling it with his left, Duchovny turned onto his right and volleyed an absolute screamer into the top-right corner from 30 yards out, netting an insane first career goal and giving the Tigers the lead 2–1.
+After controlling it with his left, Duchovny turned onto his right and volleyed an absolute screamer into the top-right corner from 30 yards out, netting an insane goal and giving the Tigers the lead 2–1.

 Despite Columbia turning up the heat and aggression as they finally began playing into Princeton’s half, the Tigers remained cool and continued swinging the ball around to wind down the clock.
 They continued to defensively shut down Columbia, holding them to just two shots in the entire half, while Princeton had nine more of their own after Duchovny’s goal alone.